Macuyiko/cbc-msys2/README.md

 # cbc-msys2
 MSYS2 shell scripts to compile COIN-OR CBC for Windows platforms

-- `download-prerequisites.sh`: Download CBC 2.9.9, swigwin, jCbc and conda-forge OpenBLAS binaries
+1. `download-prerequisites.sh`: Download CBC 2.9.9, swigwin, jCbc and conda-forge OpenBLAS binaries
-- `inflate-prerequisites.sh`: Extract prerequisites to separate folder
+2. `inflate-prerequisites.sh`: Extract prerequisites to separate folder
+3. `download-cbc-trunk.sh`: Download CBC SVN trunk using Svnkit
+4. `compile-openblas`: Download and compile OpenBLAS
-- `compile-cbc.sh`: Compile CBC with or without OpenBLAS, in shared or static form.
+5. `compile-cbc.sh`: Compile CBC with or without OpenBLAS, in shared or static form.
 The former will produce DLLs
-- `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a static CBC
+6. `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a static CBC

-By default, OpenBLAS binaries from conda-forge are used, though a self-compiled OpenBLAS can be used as well (recommended).
+`do-all.sh download src build` can be used to download all prerequisites, inflate them, download CBC trunk, download and compile OpenBLAS, compile CBC statically, compile jCBC, compile CBC shared libraries.
+Assumes a Java 7 JDK present.

 Make sure compiler tools are installed: